A New Consistency Test for the $\Lambda$CDM Model using Radial and Transverse BAO Measurements: Acknowledgements

 \section{Acknowledgements}

 We thank Gong-Bo Zhao for insightful discussions.
-This work is supported by National Key R\&D Program of China (grant no. 2023YFA1605600), National Natural Science Foundation of China (\#12525303), and Tsinghua University Initiative Scientific Research Program.
+Z.C. acknowledges support from National Key R\&D Program of China (grant no. 2023YFA1605600), National Natural Science Foundation of China (\#12525303), and Tsinghua University Initiative Scientific Research Program.